269 – September 26

 Psst.
 You.
 Relax.
 Take a nap.

-Right now, I’m really relating to the “loss of alertness” part of not getting enough rest.
-I know I’ve been working overtime lately – I have a new free teleclass I’m giving tomorrow and the backup work involved in making that happen is extensive.
+One week I had been working overtime – I gave a free teleclass and the backup and follow-up work involved in making that happen was extensive.

 On the face of it, giving a free teleclass looks simple – just pick a date, send out an invitation to your peeps, and give the call.
 Right?